mirusu400/drawfontimage/README.md

 ```

 # Functions
+* Draw a font.
-* Draw a font
+* Draw a font with outline.
-* Draw a font without anti-aliasing
+* Draw a font without anti-aliasing.
-* Draw a font with posterize
+* Draw a font with posterize.

 # Usage
 Just open `index.py` and use GUI frontend.